coffeecodeconverter/VB.Net-Lib-Smooth-Windows/README.md

     '   ========================================================
     Public animationEnabled As Boolean = True                   ' Disable for better performance.
 The MoveWindow() Function is still useful for resizing and positioning
     Public animationTimerInterval As Integer = 10               ' Lower means smoother animation but higher CPU usage, i.e 16 = 60fps
-    Public animationDuration As Integer = 800                   ' Duration in milliseconds Public animationEasingFunction As String = "EaseOutQuart"   ' Change the easing function - EaseInOutSin, EaseOutCubic, EaseOutQuad, EaseOutQuart
+    Public animationDuration As Integer = 800                   ' Default Duration in milliseconds, but can be overridden in the Smooth.MoveWindow() function call
+    Public animationEasingFunction As String = "EaseOutQuart"   ' Change the easing function - EaseInOutSin, EaseOutCubic, EaseOutQuad, EaseOutQuart
     Public globalWindowMargin As Integer = 10                   ' Margin (pixels) from screen edges and taskbar '   ========================================================